ClaireaLLL/computing-work/The Masqueraded truth.md

 (NOT a romantic relationship tho :P)

   All has been peaceful ever since the first war.
 In fact, nobody has talked about it ever since they remained victorious.

+  Lilth wanted to go out for some exploration in the forest.
+(You know the one she first landed in) She called a few closer friends: Alice and Kay with her.
+  Actually, they weren't the closest.
+  Alice and Kay are twins, and always accepted Lilth in their team for group projects.
+Although Lilth was sort of an outcast, she was pleased that everyone was on her side.